keploy/docs/versioned_docs/version-2.0.0/ci-cd/gitlab.md

     ## Steps to run application
     ...
 ```
+> **Note: if you are using `arm_64` as runner use below to download keploy binary**

+`curl --silent --location "https://github.com/keploy/keploy/releases/latest/download/keploy_linux_amd64.tar.gz" | tar xz --overwrite -C /tmp`

 Now that we have Keploy installed, and all ready, we need switch to path where `keploy` folder is present in our application and install all the application related dependencies.
 Since we are using [express-mongoose](https://github.com/keploy/samples-typescript/tree/main/express-mongoose) sample-application, steps in our `script:` would look like below:-